M-estimator

 In statistics, M-estimators are a broad class of extremum estimators for which the objective function is a sample average.
 Both non-linear least squares and maximum likelihood estimation are special cases of M-estimators.
 The definition of M-estimators was motivated by robust statistics, which contributed new types of M-estimators.
+However, M-estimators are not inherently robust, as is clear from the fact that they include maximum likelihood estimators, which are in general not robust.
 The statistical procedure of evaluating an M-estimator on a data set is called M-estimation.
-48 samples of robust M-estimators can be found in a recent review study.
+The "M" initial stands for "maximum likelihood-type".

 More generally, an M-estimator may be defined to be a zero of an estimating function.
 This estimating function is often the derivative of another statistical function.
 For example, a maximum-likelihood estimate is the point where the derivative of the likelihood function with respect to the parameter is zero; thus, a maximum-likelihood estimator is a critical point of the score function.
 In many applications, such M-estimators can be thought of as estimating characteristics of the population.

 Historical motivation

+Although the main concepts of robust statistics have been formally developed only in recent decades, precursors of robust M-estimators can be traced back to the early history of statistics.
+Galileo Galilei (1632) was among the first to argue that measurement errors required systematic treatment.
+Later, Roger Joseph Boscovich (1757) proposed an estimator based on absolute deviations, Daniel Bernoulli (1785) suggested iterative reweighting schemes, and Simon Newcomb (1886) experimented with mixtures of distributions for regression.
+By the late 19th century, Smith (1888) introduced what is now recognized as the first robust M-estimator, already resembling the modern formulation.
+A recent review by De Menezes (2021) collected, organized, classified, and reported tuning constants for an extensive set of M-estimators, providing a systematic overview of their properties and applications.

 The method of least squares is a prototypical M-estimator, since the estimator is defined as a minimum of the sum of squares of the residuals.